Cluster algebras arising from cluster tubes I: integer vectors: Preliminaries

 For each indecomposable object $X=(a, b)\in \ct$, the infinite sequence of irreducible maps

 is called a {\it ray} starting in $X$ and the infinite sequence of irreducible maps

 is called a {\it coray} ending in $X$.
 We also denote by

 For each indecomposable object $X\in \ct$ with length $l(X)\leq n$, the {\it wing $\cw_{X}$ determined by $X$} is the set of indecomposables whose position in the AR-quiver is in the triangle with $X$ on top.
-We also denote by $X^{\sqsubset}$ the support of $\Hom_{\ct}(X,-)$ in $\ct$.
-Namely, $X^{\sqsubset}$ consists of indecomposable objects $Y$ of $\ct$ such that $\Hom_{\der^b(\ct)}(X,Y)\neq 0$.
+We also denote them by $X^{\sqsubset}$ the support of $\Hom_{\ct}(X,-)$ in $\ct$.
+Namely, $X^{\sqsubset}$ consists of indecomposable objects $Y$ of $\ct$ such that $\Hom_{\ct}(X,Y)\neq 0$.
 Dually, we may define $~^{\sqsupset}X$ to be the support of $\Hom_{\ct}(-,X)$ in $\ct$.
+As in \cite{BuanMarshVatne}, the $\Hom$-hammock of an indecomposable object $X$ is the support of $\Hom_\cc(X, -)$.
 By Lemma~\ref{l:compute-morphism-cluster-tube}, we clearly know that an indecomposable object $Y\in \cc$ satisfies that $\Hom_{\cc}(X,Y)\neq 0$ if and only if $Y\in X^{\sqsubset}\cup~^{\sqsupset}\tau^2X$ ({\it cf.} Figure 1.).
 Recall that a rigid object $T\in \cc$ is called a {\it cluster-tilting object} if $\Hom_{\cc}(T, \Sigma Y)=0$ implies that $Y\in \add T$.
 It was proved in ~\cite{BuanMarshVatne} that the cluster tube $\cc$ has no cluster-tilting objects but only maximal rigid objects.
 Moreover, the following description of maximal rigid objects was given. \begin{lemma}~ \begin{itemize} \item[(1)] An indecomposable object $M$ in $\cc$ is rigid if and only if it has length $l(M)\leq n$; \item[(2)] Every basic maximal rigid object in $\cc$ has exactly $n$ indecomposable direct summands; \item[(3)] Each basic maximal rigid object has exactly one indecomposable direct summand with length $n$; \item[(4)] There is a bijection between the set of maximal rigid objects in $\cc$ and the set

 where $\vec{A}_{n}$ is a linearly oriented quiver with the Dynkin diagram $A_{n}$ as its underlying graph. \end{itemize} \end{lemma} \begin{remark} If $n=0$, the zero object is the unique maximal rigid object in $\cc_1$.
-If $n=1$, there are precisely two basic maximal rigid objects in $\cc_2$, {\it i.e.} $(1,1)$ and $(1,2)$. \end{remark} The following result is a direct consequence of Lemma~\ref{l:compute-morphism-cluster-tube} and the Hom-hammock. \begin{lemma}~ \begin{itemize} \item[(1)] Let $M, N$ be two indecomposable rigid objects with $l(N)=n$.
+If $n=1$, there are precisely two basic maximal rigid objects in $\cc_2$, {\it i.e.} $(1,1)$ and $(1,2)$. \end{remark} The following result is a direct consequence of Lemma~\ref{l:compute-morphism-cluster-tube} and the $\Hom$-hammock. \begin{lemma}~ \begin{itemize} \item[(1)] Let $M, N$ be two indecomposable rigid objects with $l(N)=n$.
 We have

 \item[(2)] Let $X$ be an indecomposable rigid object.
 For any indecomposable rigid object $Y\in \cw_{\tau^{-1}X}$, we have $\Hom_\cc(Y,X)=0$. \end{itemize} \end{lemma}